Aircloak/aircloak/cloak/README.md

 The parameters have following meaning:

 - `image_category` - Custom string which is prepended to the image name.
 You can use your own name, or the name of the feature you're experimenting with.
 Use only alphanumerics and underscores.
-- `target_machine` - Fully qualified name of the thor machine (e.g. `srv-76-133.mpi-sws.org`) which must be accessible via ssh. __Note__: currently docker is installed only on `srv-76-133`.
+- `target_machine` - Fully qualified name of the thor machine (e.g. `srv-76-133.mpi-sws.org`) which must be accessible via ssh. __Note__: currently docker is installed only on `srv-76-133` and `srv-76-135`.
 If you want to use another machine, ask our administrator to install docker there.
 - `runtime_configuration` - name of the configuration folder in `/opt/share/cloak_runtime_configs/` on the target machine.
 Currently we support `prod` and `stage`.
 - `cloak_name` - The name which will be given to the cloak and the docker container.
 Use only alphanumerics and underscores.